MacareuxDigital/concretecms-backup-shell/README.md

 # Version History

+## 3.1.1 (May 21, 2021)

+- Removed `--default-character-set=utf8` parameter from mysqldump command so that if post 8.5.0 ConcreteCMS has utf8mb4 DB, it will respect the DB setting.
+- TBD: whether to add default character option or not.

 ## 3.1.0 (March 22, 2021)

 - config option added to save generated_overrides, proxies and language files.
 Default file option also now saves those config files.

 ## 3.0.0 (March 16, 2020)